brandon-rhodes/python-patterns/gang-of-four/decorator-pattern/index.rst

 then a decorator could be foolproof.
-As long as every attribute lookup that succeeds on the wrapped object will return the same sort of value when performed on the wrapper, then Python could never know the difference.
+As long as every attribute lookup that succeeds on the wrapped object will return the same sort of value when performed on the wrapper, then other Python code would never know the difference.

-But Python is not merely a dynamic programming language.
+But Python is not merely a dynamic programming language;
-It also supports introspection.
+it also supports introspection.
 And introspection is the downfall of the Decorator Pattern.
 If the code to which you pass the wrapper decides to look deeper, all kinds of differences become apparent.